-- Don’t allow past experiences to make self overly cynical about present relationships or to destroy the ability to trust.
+- Don’t allow past experiences to make you overly cynical about present relationships or to destroy the ability to trust.

 - Remember that being ‘needy’, ‘clingy,’ suspicious and anxiously insecure around one’s partner is frequently counterproductive.

-- Don’t unreasonably curtail partner’s freedom (e.g. by stopping them having own friends and social life if this is desired).
+- Don’t unreasonably curtail your partner’s freedom (e.g. by stopping them from having their own friends and social life if this is desired).